Moiz-Asad/Certificates/README.md

-This Contain All my certificates i gained in participating different IT relates seminaars.
+This Contain All my certificates I earned in participating different IT related seminaars and workshops.